nonpool/datalake-solution-spike/Comparison of data lake solution.md

 | Apache Doris  | [Read](https://doris.apache.org/docs/ecosystem/external-table/iceberg-of-doris?_highlight=iceberg) | [Read](https://doris.apache.org/docs/ecosystem/external-table/hudi-external-table/) |                                                              |
 | Starrocks     | [Read](https://docs.starrocks.com/en-us/main/using_starrocks/External_table#apache-iceberg-external-table) | [Read](https://docs.starrocks.com/en-us/main/using_starrocks/External_table#hudi-external-table) | [Preview](https://docs.starrocks.io/en-us/main/data_source/catalog/deltalake_catalog) |

 It can be seen that all above three data lake frameworks can read and write mainstream computing engines such as Spark and Flink.
 In additon, also support most other mainstream technologies.
+With comparison, Iceberg supports smaller scope of technologies while Delta (open source edition) temporarily does not support Kafka Connect.

 In addition, it should be noted that although they support many reading and writing frameworks, some functions may only be used with specific frameworks to have more complete functions and higher performance.
 For example, the reading and writing of Delta actually has many advanced features that only support Spark.